MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_removewatermarkaction.md

 Get the type of Action.

-**Returns**: ActionType The type of derived action this base class can be cast to.
+**Returns**: ActionType The type of derived action this base class can be cast to.o.